hissssst/pathex/README.md

 ## Features

-Pathex has a lot of different features and can even compete with code written by hand in terms of efficency.
+Pathex has a lot of different features and can even compete with code written by hand in terms of efficiency.
-Pathex significantly reduces the time to write a code which manipulates nested structure, while providing efficency and composability.
+Pathex significantly reduces the time to write a code which manipulates nested structure, while providing efficiency and composability.
 No more functions like `get_users`, `set_users`, `update_users`!
 No more XPaths, JSONPaths, CSS Selectors!

 ### Easy to use